z4kn4fein/stashbox/docs/usage/lifetimes.md

 <!-- panels:end -->

-!> Transient services are not tracked for disposal by default but this feature can be turned on with the `.WithDisposableTransientTracking()` [option](configuration/container-configuration?id=tracking-disposable-transients).

-?> When the tracking of disposable transients is enabled, they will be tracked and disposed by the actual [scope](usage/scopes) on which the resolution request was initiated or by the root scope when the resolution request was made on the container.
+?> Transient services are not tracked for disposal by default, but this feature can be turned on with the `.WithDisposableTransientTracking()` [container configuration option](configuration/container-configuration?id=tracking-disposable-transients).
+When it's enabled, the current [scope](usage/scopes) on which the resolution request was initiated takes the responsibility to track and dispose the transient services.

 <!-- panels:start -->